How to Decide if You Should Pay to Learn to Code Online

-In our post-pandemic world, you can learn just about anything you want online, from how to build a birdhouse to how to play guitar — and you can even learn to code.
+These days, you can learn just about anything you want online — whether it’s building a birdhouse or learning to play guitar.
+You can even learn to code.
 The global crisis has motivated many people to get digital skills and start working in tech.
 There is a huge amount of free coding content available, so it can be tough to decide if you should pay to learn to code online.

 There’s a lot to consider.
 First off, is it actually possible to get a good education online?
 And if it is, how do you know whether you should invest money in online coding classes and bootcamps, especially when there are options like Codecademy where you can learn for free?